Noi vogliam Dio, Vergine Maria

 "Noi vogliam Dio, Vergin Maria" is a Marian hymn from the Italian folk tradition.
 It is a translation of the French hymn "Nous voulons Dieu", written and composed for a pilgrimage to Lourdes on 11 September 1882 by François-Xavier Moreau, parish priest of Sorigny.

-The music and lyrics were published into a booklet whose fourth edition was issued in 1885.
+Both music and lyrics were published into a booklet whose fourth edition was issued in 1885.

+Usage

-The melody later became well known as a liturgical melody after it lost its civil and religious significance and remains a song with strong lines to the Pope and his period as a secular ruler—it is still used as a liturgical chant, especially in processions.
+The melody later became well known as a liturgical melody after it lost its civil and religious significance and remains a song with strong lines to the Pope and his period as a secular ruler.

+It is often misreported as being the first National Anthem for the Papal States, which is anachronistic considering how it was composed 12 years after the Capture of Rome.
+The film Il Marchese del Grillo, set in papaline Rome, is an example.